techidaily/site-games-able/source/_posts/1719166740000-jumpstart-savings-with-sonys-midyear-blowout.md

 ## 5\.
 Owlboy

  Owlboy is a whimsical platforming adventure with a beautiful pixel art style and story to match.
-While there are plenty of[differences between AAA and indie games](https://www.makeuseof.com/aaa-games-vs-indie-games-differences/) , indie’s have more than enough potential to be just as good, if not better, than AAA titles.
+While there are plenty of [differences between AAA and indie games](https://www.makeuseof.com/aaa-games-vs-indie-games-differences/) , indie’s have more than enough potential to be just as good, if not better, than AAA titles.
 Owlboy is a perfect example of that.
 And it’s on sale for roughly the price of a deli sandwich.
 While deli sandwiches are unarguably good, forgoing one for lunch is definitely worth experiencing the breathtaking adventure of Owlboy.

 **Download** :[Owlboy](https://store.playstation.com/en-us/product/UP4218-CUSA09914%5F00-OWLBOY0000000000) for $9.99 (60% off)